 Happy New Year!
 In the blink of an eye, the Q4 holiday sales rush is over.
-But don't fret; Q1 has a few sales rushes of its own.
-With the NFL Playoffs beginning next weekend, now’s the perfect time to gear up for Amazon Super Bowl sales.
+But don't despair; Q1 has a few sales rushes of its own.
+With the NFL Playoffs having already begun and the championship slated for February 4th, 2018, now’s the perfect time to gear up for Amazon Super Bowl sales.

-In fact, for Amazon sellers, it’s vital to consider the Super Bowl like a national holiday in the U.S.
+In fact, for Amazon sellers — and online sellers utilizing any other platform, like Walmart Marketplace — it’s vital to consider the Super Bowl like a national holiday in the U.S.

-Just think: Sports merchandise retailer Fathead reported a 60% week-over-week increase in sales during Super Bowl week in 2016.
+Just think: Sports merchandise retailer Fathead reported a 60% week-over-week increase in sales during Super Bowl week a couple of years back.

 And if these results are any indication, Amazon sellers can also see their sales surge because of the Super Bowl.